flzyup/entwaremirror/README.md

 # Entware mirror client

-### A grab client for clone the official entware mirror site
+### A spider client for clone the official entware package site

 **A golang project**